 |School Highlight: Various engineering programs and departments at MIT are leading the way for the future of engineering and how it is taught as the university has begun its Innovation Initiative.|

-In 2015, MIT's School of Engineering was ranked the best graduate program in the country by U.S. News and World Report.
+In 2016, MIT's School of Engineering was ranked the best graduate program in the country by U.S. News & World Report.
 School of Engineering enrollees can study graduate programs in aeronautics, biological, chemical, electrical, mechanical and computational engineering.
 Students learn engineering skills through traditional courses, engineering labs and research centers.

-In 2015, Georgia Institute of Technology (Georgia Tech) was ranked sixth among engineering graduate schools by U.S. News and World Report.
+In 2016, Georgia Institute of Technology (Georgia Tech) was ranked #7 among engineering graduate schools by U.S. News & World Report.
 The College of Engineering at Georgia Tech offers a M.S. in Aerospace Engineering, Bioengineering, Chemical Engineering, Civil Engineering, Electrical & Computer Engineering, Computational Science & Engineering, Engineering Science & Mechanics, Environmental and Industrial Engineering, Materials Science, and Nuclear Engineering.

 Top Engineering Graduate Schools